 Vedanthangal Bird Sanctuary is home for migratory birds such as pintail, grey wagtail, garganey, blue-winged teal, common sandpiper and many other birds.

-One of the main features of Vedanthangal area is that the local villagers are concerned with the migratory birds.
+One of the main features of the Vedanthangal area is that the local villagers are concerned with migratory birds.
 They take pains to protect them.
 They avoid bursting crackers, even during Deepavali – a major festival time, to avoid scaring the birds.

 November to March is the ideal time to visit the Sanctuary.
 Point Calimere Bird Sanctuary is another Bird sanctuary at Nagapattinam district in the the same state..

 There is a parking facility just opposite to the main entrance.
-The outer perimeter of the whole area is covered by a man made a bund (mud walls) of around 5 or 6 feet height.
+The outer perimeter of the whole area is covered by a man-made a bund (mud walls) of around 5 or 6 feet height.
 One can walk over the pathway on top of the bund (it is around 12 feet wide at the top).
 Seats are there to sit, relax and watch birds.
 There is also a watch tower to watch these birds closely.
-It is very cool sitting there, even on a hottest summer day!
+It is very cool sitting there, even on the hottest summer day!

 How do I go to Vedanthangal Bird Sanctuary?

 Vedanthangal Bird Sanctuary is in between Chennai Tambaram and Chengalpattu in Tamilnadu state, India, en route to Uthiramerur and Vandavasi in Kancheepuram District.
 The Bird Sanctuary is well connected by roads to nearby towns also.
-Vedanthangal Bird Sanctuary is around one and a half hour drive from Chennai.
+Vedanthangal Bird Sanctuary is around one and a half-hour drive from Chennai.
 Chennai Airport is the nearest airport.
 Tambaram and Chengalput are the main nearby railway stations.